-An innovative, multi-tiered process developed more than a decade ago to manage the hospitals’ commercial accounts receivable (AR) continues to produce significant benefits.
+An innovative, multi-tiered process to manage the hospitals’ commercial accounts receivable (AR) continues to produce significant benefits.
 This best-practice approach incorporates three phases:

 - Internal staff works commercial accounts up to 60 days from billing date

 - A primary AR vendor works accounts for the next 120 days from day 60 to 180

 - A pre write-off vendor, also known as a secondary AR management firm, focuses on highly-aged claims of 180 billing days or greater

 The progressive, triage strategy helps ensure all partial, late or denied payments are systematically worked to resolution, regardless of size or age.
 As part of the process, the performance of both internal staff and external vendors is assessed monthly against a set of pre-defined benchmarks.